College Day FAQ

 - Can I register to attend on Friday and on Saturday?
 Is there a difference between the Friday and Saturday sessions?

 - I would like to stay for longer than two hours - can I register for multiple time slots?

 - I understand that I should only register for one entry time slot, but what will happen if I register for more than one entry slot?

 - I am interested in postgraduate study in the US.
 Should I attend College Day?

-USA College Day offers students and parents the unique opportunity to meet with representatives from US universities in London, speak with educational service providers and attend a seminar about applying to US universities.
+USA College Day offers students and parents the unique opportunity to meet with representatives from US universities in London and speak with educational service providers.
 Held for the last 40 years, USA College Day is the largest American university fair in the UK and attracts more than 160 university exhibitors.

 College Day is held at the ILEC Conference Centre (47 Lillie Road, London, SW6 1UD).
 It is in central London, located less than a five-minute walk from West Brompton station.

 You can see all of the universities attending College day in our College Day university search.